Top US Schools For Liberal Arts

 Bowdoin College

-Bowdoin College, located in Brunswick, Maine, is a private liberal arts college, which is practically considered par with the Ivy Leagues in standard and is dubbed as the new or hidden ivy.
-Students can take a pick from 34 majors as well as 36 minors.
-They also offer several engineering programs joint with Dartmouth College, Columbia University, Caltech, and The University of Maine.
+Bowdoin College, located in Brunswick, Maine, is a private liberal arts college that is practically considered par with the Ivy Leagues in standard and is dubbed the new or hidden Ivy.
+Students can choose from 34 majors and 36 minors.
+The college also offers several engineering programs in collaboration with Dartmouth College, Columbia University, Caltech, and the University of Maine.

 Swarthmore College

-Situated in Swarthmore, Pennsylvania, Swarthmore College was founded in 1864, and it is one of the earliest coeducational colleges in the country.
-Students are offered over 600 courses per year in over 40 disciplines of study.
-It boasts an Oxbridge tutorial-inspired Honors Program and a four-year engineering program offering B.S. in Engineering.
-It is extremely academically oriented, encouraging student research and creative projects.
+Swarthmore College, founded in 1864 in Swarthmore, Pennsylvania, is one of the earliest coeducational colleges in the country.
+It offers over 600 courses per year in over 40 disciplines.
+It boasts an Oxbridge tutorial-inspired Honors Program and a four-year engineering program offering a B.S. in Engineering.
+The college is extremely academically oriented, encouraging student research and creative projects.

 Pomona College

-Founded in 1887 in Claremont, California, Pomona College is the Claremont Colleges consortium member.
-It overs 600 four-year undergraduate courses in 48 majors and 44 minors.
-Students can also access over 2000 additional courses via exchange programs at the other Claremont Colleges.
+Founded in 1887 in Claremont, California, Pomona College is a member of the Claremont Colleges consortium.
+It offers 600 four-year undergraduate courses in 48 majors and 44 minors.
+Students can access over 2000 courses via exchange programs at the other Claremont Colleges.

 Washington College

 Established in 1723, Washington College is the oldest liberal arts college in the USA.
-It was the first college chartered after independence, and it is situated in Chestertown, Maryland.
-Students in this college can take their pick of subjects from a range of 34 majors along with 35 minors or concentrations, along with several interdisciplinary courses that the school has to offer.
+It was the first college chartered after independence and is situated in Chestertown, Maryland.
+Students in this college can choose from 34 majors, 35 minors or concentrations, and several interdisciplinary courses.
 With 17 varsity teams, sports are big on campus.

-Most of these Liberal Arts institutions offer each student exciting and flexible options to craft their own curriculum so that they can study, learn and work on something they are deeply passionate about.
+Most of these Liberal Arts institutions offer each student exciting and flexible options to craft their curriculum so they can study, learn, and work on something they are passionate about.

 John R. Wright